pikaju/flutter-braintree/README.md

 A Flutter plugin that wraps the native [Braintree SDKs](https://www.braintreepayments.com/features/seamless-checkout/drop-in-ui).
 Unlike other plugins, this plugin not only lets you start Braintree's native Drop-in UI, but also allows you to create your own custom Flutter UI with Braintree functionality.

-**Custom UI is still early in development and does not yet work on iOS!**

 ## Installation

 Add flutter_braintree to your `pubspec.yaml` file: